 Whether you’re looking for investment management services or someone to help you get your finances in order, there’s a service for you.
 Here are three types of investment management services to consider.

-A robo-advisor is an online, automated service that provides the ideal investment mix of securities based on your current financial situation, investment goals and risk tolerance.
-Robo-advisors are less expensive than traditional investment managers; plus, most have low account minimums, making them suitable for new investors.
+A robo-advisor is an online, automated service.
+It will provide the ideal investment mix of securities based on your current financial situation, investment goals and risk tolerance.
+Robo-advisors are less expensive than traditional investment managers.
+They also have low account minimums, making them suitable for new investors.

 Good To Know